Study in Canadian Universities

 Cost of living

-Student cost of living usually starts from 12,000 C $ to C $ 12,000.
-Canada immigration department requirement for student sponsor is C $ 12,000 to 14,000 per annum and sponsor kept in mind, while sponsoring.
+Student cost of living usually starts from 12,000 C$ to 12,000.
+Canada immigration department requirement for student sponsor is C$ 12,000 to 14,000 per annum and sponsor kept in mind while sponsoring.
+The cost-of-living financial requirement for international students filing study permit applications will be increased to $20,635 in 2024, the Canadian government announced on Thursday, December 7.

-Full-time students registered in a degree or diploma-granting course are allowed to work on the campus of the institution at which they are registered without the need for an employment authorization.
-This includes on campus employment for graduate, teaching or research assistants.
-Spouses of full-time students are eligible for open or open/restricted employment authorization, depending on medical requirements having been met.
+Full-time students registered in a degree- or diploma-granting course are allowed to work on the campus of the institution at which they are registered without the need for an employment authorization.
+This includes on-campus employment for graduate, teaching, or research assistants.
+Spouses of full-time students are eligible for open or restricted employment authorization, depending on medical requirements having been met.

 Canada offers many advantages to the international student.
 Canada provides a safe, multicultural environment for anyone to study.
 Canadian educational institutions are internationally known for their quality, and Canadian certifications are accepted world-wide.
 Comparatively low tuition makes Canadian education an excellent value.